stefan1niculae/easyVim/server/README.md

       --npm install--

   For build:
-    npm start
+    npm start (the server restarts automatically if files are being modified)
-  For more info:
-    DEBUG=server:* npm start

 To add new dependences:
   --for tools--